 Cannabis Made Clear

-Learn What’s Legal (and What’s Not) for Ontario Cannabis Consumers
+Cannabis Laws in Ontario: Learn What’s Legal (and What’s Not)

 Yes, cannabis is legal in Canada, but there are limits on possession, sales, consumption and travel.
 Here are some tips to help you ensure you’re staying within the law and consuming responsibly.

 Cannabis has been legal in Canada since Oct.
 17, 2018.
-With legalization came a series of federal regulations that govern legal cannabis, which are contained in the Cannabis Act.
+With legalization came a series of federal regulations that govern legal cannabis, which are contained in the Cannabis Act and the Cannabis Regulations.

 Certain restrictions, including those on cannabis possession limits, buying and selling, consumption and travelling with cannabis, can vary from province to province.
-While this system may seem complicated, the laws are designed to keep consumers safe.
+While this system may seem complicated, the laws are designed to keep cannabis out of the hands of youth, keep profits out of the pockets of organized crime and protect public health and safety by allowing adults access to tested, traceable legal cannabis.

-Here’s how these federal regulations apply specifically to Ontario cannabis consumers.
+Here’s how these regulations apply specifically to Ontario cannabis consumers.

 The Cannabis Act regulates possession limits, or how much cannabis a consumer can have.
 In Canada, you are allowed to have a maximum of 30 g (about 1 oz) of dried cannabis (or the equivalent) in public at any time.
-When you shop at OCS.ca, your shopping cart automatically converts all cannabis products into the equivalent of dried cannabis.
+When you shop at Authorized Cannabis Stores and OCS.ca, all cannabis products you are buying are automatically converted into the equivalent of dried cannabis.
+You may purchase up to the 30 g limit in one transaction

 30 grams of dried cannabis is equal to: